 The history of Naval Base Secondary School (NBSS) began in 1957 when the British Navy set aside a piece of land in the British Naval Base at Bah Tan Road to build a proper school for the children of the naval base employees.
 The school was then known as Naval Base School and was a full school.
-The first Principal to take the helm was the late Mr Wong Quek Boon.
-At that time, it was the only full, government, English-medium school in Singapore, with primary and secondary sections.
-Mr R. Nithianandan who was a teacher, Sports Secretary and later Senior Assistant of the school from 1962 to 1985 recounted that it was not easy to get into the school as one had to be first cleared by a British Admiralty authority, which meant being finger-printed, having a mug-shot taken and then being issued an entry pass!
+In 1968, the school was renamed Naval Base Secondary School when the primary section moved to Canberra School.

-NBSS underwent PRIME and was temporarily housed at a holding site in Sembawang from 2008 to 2009.
+NBSS underwent PRIME upgrading and was temporarily housed at a holding site in Sembawang from 2008 to 2009.
 In December 2009, the school returned with great enthusiasm to its beautifully upgraded campus which was designed both as a “ School in a Garden ” and “ School as a Giant Art Gallery ” in-line with the emergence of visual art as a niche strength of the school.
-A time capsule was sealed at the Graduation Ceremony 2011 and we look forward to its opening in 2026.

 Click on the image below for a high-res summary of milestones in NBSS history